 Sikkim is an ultimate travel destination amongst the travelers from not only India, but also, the foreigners who want to experience a place that is authentic, beautiful, and vibrant.
-This interesting northeastern state in India is quite famous for not just its natural beauty, but the many other cultural facets that it stores in its heart.
+This interesting northeastern state in India is quite famous for not just its natural beauty, but the many Sikkim festivals 2019 too.

 1. Losoong Festival

 Beginning with the list of Sikkim famous festivals, Losoong is one of the most important festivals in this mesmerizing Indian state in the North East.
 This festival is the start of Sikkimese New Year – the reason why it is celebrated with immense joy and fervor.
 This is also the season of harvesting for the local communities and since the festival also coincides with this time, the celebration and merriment is doubled.

 The festival has many traditional folk dances, rituals, and ceremonies.
 This is also an occasion to gorge upon the delectable Sikkimese cuisine.
 This occasion is celebrated with utmost gusto not just by the locals, but also by the tourists who are curious about the states cultures and the local traditional ceremonies and dances.